upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 * DISCARD
 * or simply do nothing

+Once the MOVE/PICK/CHOICE has been made, if the payer who's turn it is is on a shared location (whether newly arrived, or still there from an earlier MOVE), there may be a FIGHT.

 ## MOVE

 Moves are one step NESW to a neighbouring spot on the grid, staying on or beside the heap.